-The subject site is already improved with structures that are proposed to be utilized with the subject operation.
-There are no additional structures proposed with this project.
+The subject site is already improved with structures that are proposed to be utilized with the subject operation and fall outside a wildfire zoned area.
 The project will not substantially degrade the quality of the environment or substantially reduce the habitat of a fish or wildlife species.